SXNPYN/CoBreeder_for_GhostWolves/README.md

 This project builds upon the work completed by _Forshaw et al._, titled _Constraint Optimisation Approaches for Designing Group-Living Captive Breeding Programmes_ [1].
-The tool produced (_CoBreeder_) was designed with a focus on the Galápagos tortoise which required single-objective optimisation to minimise pairwise relatedness when allocating individual animals to breeding groups.

-The aim of this project is to adapt and extend this tool to improve its suitability for breeding coyotes with red wolf ancestry.
+The tool produced (_CoBreeder_) was designed with a focus on the Galápagos tortoise which required single-objective optimisation to minimise pairwise relatedness when allocating individuals to breeding groups.
+The aim of this project is to adapt and extend _CoBreeder_ to improve its suitability for breeding coyotes with red wolf ancestry.
 This requires multi-objective optimisation, minimising genetic relatedness and maximising the number of ghost alleles in each pairing.
 Additional functionality that could aid conservationists has also been implemented, such as the ability to exclude individuals and specify disallowed pairings without editing the original data.
-There is also the option to calculate the priority of individuals based on the characteristics of the dataset.
+There is also the option to calculate a priority score for each individual based on the characteristics of the dataset.

-This initial adaptation focuses on assigning coyote pairings, however coyotes tend to live in larger packs with a single breeding pair in the wild.
-Future versions of this tool should take this into account, as well as improve accessibility for users who may find the current command line system confusing.
+This initial adaptation focuses on assigning coyote pairings, however this may not be entirely accurate to life as coyotes, though sometimes solitary animals, often live in packs with a single breeding pair.
+Future versions of this tool should take this into account, improving its flexibility.
+Secondly, there is room for improvement where accessibility is concerned, as some users may find the current system for defining arguments confusing and cluttered.
+Thirdly, the pairwise relatedness file currently assumes that values are scaled and a larger value means that two individuals are less related.
+This can be developed further to allow for users to specify more intuitive thresholds (e.g. third cousins).
+Finally, input validation should be improved to counter human error.

 ## Command Line Arguments

 This program is run via the command line.
-You will need to specify various arguments as well as provide relative paths to the data that will be used.
+You will need to specify various arguments as well as provide relative paths to the data that will be used (please see the "Expected File Formats" section for more details).
 The program expects the following arguments, in the order introduced:

 - `individuals_file`
   - Relative path to the CSV file detailing the individuals.